xfdingustc/OpenMAX/cn/chapter3.md

 **Figure 3-14.
 Disablement and Enablement of Tunneled Ports**

 ####3.4.4.2  Non-tunneled Port Disablement and Enablement
-Figure 3-15 illustrates the case of the disablement and enablement procedure for a non- tunneled port.
+Figure 3-15 illustrates the case of the disablement and enablement procedure for a non-tunneled port.
 A detailed discussion of OMX_AllocateBuffer, OMX_UseBuffer, and OMX_FreeBuffer is omitted here; for more detailed descriptions of the use of these functions, see sections 3.3.15, 3.3.14, and 3.3.16, respectively.

 ![](img/3_15.png)